csutorasa/icon-metrics/README.md

 # iCON-metrics

 This is an command line application which reads data from [NGBS iCON smart home control systems](https://www.ngbsh.hu/en/icon.html).
+The data is processed and is exposed to be scraped from [prometheus](https://prometheus.io/).
+Data from prometheus can be display in different ways, but [grafana](https://grafana.com/) is recommended.

 ## Read data